 One of the most prominent treatments of the jinn in the Qur’an is in the Meccan sura 72.
-In verses 1-15 they recount their hearing of a wonderful “recitation,” or “Qur’an,” which leads them to profess belief in Allah who “has taken neither a wife nor a son” (v.
+In verses 1-15, they recount their hearing of a wonderful “recitation,” or “Qur’an,” which leads them to profess belief in Allah who “has taken neither a wife nor a son” (v.
 3).
-Then verses 16-28 contain warnings for the unbelievers: if only they had accepted Islam, Allah would have sent them rain – indicating once again that obedience to Allah brings earthly prosperity.
+Allah follows this in verses 16-28 with more warnings for the unbelievers: if only they had accepted Islam, Allah would have sent them rain — indicating once again that obedience to Allah brings earthly prosperity.
 The “places of worship are for Allah alone” (v.
-18) – as Qatadah explains: “Whenever the Jews and Christians used to enter their churches and synagogues, they would associate partners with Allah.
+18) — as Qatadah explains: “Whenever the Jews and Christians used to enter their churches and synagogues, they would associate partners with Allah.
 Thus, Allah commanded His Prophet to tell them that they should single Him out alone for worship.”
 The sura ends with warnings that while Muhammad may seem weak, Allah’s promises are sure, and the unbelievers will taste hell (vv.
 23-24).

 The Meccan sura 73 begins with Allah addressing Muhammad as “you who are wrapped in garments” (v.
 1), as Muhammad was holding vigil in prayer during the night.
 Allah gives him instructions about how long he should pray (vv.
 3-4, 20) and a promise of further revelations (v.
 5).
 Allah commands Muhammad to give him his full devotion (v.
 8), and to be patient with the unbelievers (v.
 10) who will suffer the tortures of hell (vv.
 13-14).
 Muhammad is a messenger as was Moses to Pharaoh, and those who refuse to accept his message will be punished as was Pharaoh (vv.
 15-16).
 The believers should read as much of the Qur’an as is easy for them, as Allah knows they’re busy with jihad, or some may be ill or traveling (v.
 20).